pawin35/test-readme/README.md

 #### Install Debian and basic setup

 1. Set up the Debian using [the same process as in master nodes](#install-debian-for-all-master-node)
-2. configuring IP and host name of the load balancer server according to the [topology of this project)(#topology)
+2. configuring IP and host name of the load balancer server according to the [topology of this project](#topology)
 3. Set up HAProxy

 ``` sh